maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

     $base-font-header:  $georgia     !default
     $base-color-header: #222         !default

-In Sass you can set up variables.
+From this Sass partial we can effect typography throughout the site through Sass's ability to set up variables.

 Our definitions above begin with variables set to different font stacks.
-Variables can be set to other variables, and in our stylesheets defined font stacks are set to the $base-font-family variable which in turn is reference by our \<body> tags font-family property.
-Unless defined differently in child elements, this stack will now propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.
+Variables can also be set to other variables, and in our case the $base-font-family variable is the key to our applications fonts.
+This variable is referenced by our \<body> tags font-family property, and will propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.

+NOTE: I'm NOT going to cover a major component of typography in this chapter, and that is grid systems.
+We introduced grid systems in the [Mobile on Rails][Chapter 3] chapter of this book, and include a [Grid Systems][Appendix 3] roundup in the appendices.

 ### Font Family